 Couple Counselling £60 for the 'therapeutic hour'

 The above fees are negotiable - so please don't hesitate to enquire, as I do offer a reduced fee to meet each client's needs.

 Never feel that your problem is too small or too unimportant to bring to counselling.

-For further information please do not hesitate to contact us.
-We are 5 mins. walk from Westcombe Park Station and local transport.
-Parking is free in the area.
+For further information please do not hesitate to contact me.
+I am 5 mins. walk from Westcombe Park Station and local transport.
+There is 2 hour free parking in the area.